euqueme/enumerable-methods/README.md

 [![Product Name Screen Shot][product-screenshot]](https://repl.it/@MariaEugeniaEu2/liveEnumerables)

+I recreated the Ruby enumerable methods using my own methods

 This is the second project of the Microverse Ruby Section

 This is also the second Assignment of the Odin project curriculum https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks